 So you’ve finished writing your post, you’ve taken care of layout elements and you’ve finally published it.
 It’s now time to let the world know about it.

 1. Social Media

 Use Buffer’s guide to create the perfect Facebook post to drive good results.
-Then post it to your business page and share to your personal page.
+Then post it to your business page and share it on your personal page.